django-denmark/djangoschool-docs/slides/exercises2.md

 __Using the debug toolbar__

-Assuming your installation has worked, a DDTT logo should be on your Wall site.
+Assuming your installation has worked, a DjDT logo should be on your Wall site.
 Fold out the toolbar by pressing it and look at the different sections while browsing around the site.
 Especially the __Request__ and __SQL__ sections are useful when tracking down problems.